-The Covid-19 pandemic and national lockdown which started in March 2020 required the College to move overnight, to teaching nearly all students remotely and online.
+The Covid-19 pandemic and national lockdowns have required the College to move to teaching nearly all students remotely and online.
 Teachers and students had to rapidly develop new teaching and learning skills and support procedures.
 This was a whole College effort which ensured that the College continued to increase its achievement rate compared to last year.